Number (sports): Formula One

 Originally if a driver won the World Championship but did not defend their title the following season, tradition dictated that the number 1 was not allocated; the reigning World Constructors Champions then received numbers 0 and 2.
-Damon Hill received car number 0 in 1993 due to Nigel Mansell's move to the CART PPG Indy Car World Series in the U.S., and again in 1994, this time due to Alain Prost's retirement.
+Damon Hill received car number 0 in 1993 due to Nigel Mansell's move to Championship Auto Racing Teams (CART) in the U.S., and again in 1994, this time due to Alain Prost's retirement.
 This tradition has not always been in place; Ronnie Peterson received number 1 in the 1974; although he did not win the championship the previous year, due to Jackie Stewart's retirement, his Lotus team was allowed to keep number 1 as they had won the constructors' title.
+Formula 2 and Formula 3, which are Formula One feeder series, continue to use this numbering scheme, though 18 and 19 have not been used in Formula 2 since Anthoine Hubert's fatal accident in Formula 2, where they retired his number 19 preventing any team from running with it.

+A similar system is used in many European-style championships at national and international level; the reigning champion receives number 1, and others are allocated by a driver's placing in the previous season or by a team's placing in the team/constructor championship.
+If the championship driver does not return, the championship team is allowed to use number 1.

 The 2014 season was the first with a new system, in which drivers are assigned numbers for their entire careers.
 Under this system, similar to that used in MotoGP, drivers may choose any (available) number from 2 to 99, with number 1 reserved for the reigning drivers' champion.
 The champion's "regular" number is placed in reserve while that driver is using number 1, preventing other drivers from using that number.
-Since Jules Bianchi's fatal accident at Suzuka in 2014, Formula One has not issued Bianchi's number 17 as a mark of respect.
-During Lewis Hamilton's spell as champion, he had declined use of the number 1, with number 44 being used for marketing purposes.
+Since Jules Bianchi's fatal accident at Suzuka in 2014, Formula One has retired Bianchi's number 17 as a mark of respect.
+During Lewis Hamilton's spell as champion, he declined use of the number 1, with number 44 being used for marketing purposes.
 Only two drivers have used number 1 since this new system's implementation.
-Sebastian Vettel, who had used the number 1 in four seasons spanning 2011-2014, and Max Verstappen, who is using the number 1 in 2022 after his championship win in 2021.
+Sebastian Vettel, who used the number 1 in four seasons spanning 2011–2014, and Max Verstappen, who has been using the number 1 since 2022.

-Since the introduction of permanent race numbers in 2014 the lowest number to not have been selected is #15.
-The 2014 season also saw the first time a car had raced with the number 13 since 1976; with Pastor Maldonado opting to take #13 as his driver number.